Appointed board members:

 for early-stage startups and venture capital in the San Francisco area.

-Darrin graduated from UC Berkeley in 1997 with a degree in Political Science.
+Darrin Bell graduated from UC Berkeley in 1997 with a degree in Political Science.
 During his time at Cal, Darrin served as the Daily Cal’s editorial cartoonist and created the long-running comic strip Lemont Brown.
 After graduation, Darrin launched two popular original strips, Rudy Park and Candorville, which provide social commentary on the experience of young inner city Latino and African American adults through a humorous lense.
+He is also an editorial cartoonist, first with the Washington Post Writers Group and now with King Features.
 In 2019, Darrin was awarded the Pulitzer Prize for Editorial Cartooning.
-Residing in Los Angeles, CA, Darrin continues to produce his syndicated strips and is a storyboard artist.

-2017-18 Editor in chief and president, The Daily Californian
+2020 Spring Editor in chief and President, The Daily Californian